Bouke/docx-mailmerge/README.rst

 * Update fields instead of replacing them, so future merges will also work as an "update"
 * Create single word documents for each row of data
-* Implement NEXT and NEXTIF records
+* Implement SKIPIF and NEXTIF fields

 Contributing
 ============